 If you need to contact us in connection with the use or processing of your personal data, then you can do so using our contact details as set out below.

-[Data Protection Officer] / [Data Protection Representative]

-Our [Data Protection Officer] / [Data Protection Representative] is [please insert details] who you can contact at [please insert details].
+Our Data Protection Officer is Geoff who you can contact at 01274 087474.

 What information we hold about you and where we obtain this from